chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show Prologue – Analysis.md

 > This is the moment you’ve waited for

-> Been searching in the dark...
+> Been searching in the dark…

 > Buried in your bones…

-> ...it’s coming for ya, running at ya
+> …it’s coming for ya, running at ya

 > It’s only this moment…

-> ...can’t you see it getting closer
+> …can’t you see it getting closer

-> There’s something breaking...all that you know
+> There’s something breaking…all that you know

-**“Desire manifests...”**
+**“Desire manifests…”**

 > …your sweat soaking through the floor

-> ...there's an ache that you can't ignore
+> …there's an ache that you can't ignore

 > Taking your breath, stealing your mind

-> Your fever dream...
+> Your fever dream…

-> ...‘cause you feel the feeling taking over
+> …‘cause you feel the feeling taking over

 > It’s fire, it’s freedom, it’s flooding open

-> ...it’s taking over you!
+> …it’s taking over you!

-**“...so say yes.”**
+**“…so say yes.”**

-> ...you can’t ignore
+> …you can’t ignore

 > Don’t fight it…

-> Just surrender...
+> Just surrender…

-> ...devotion
+> …devotion

 > Tell me do you want to go?

-> ...we won’t come down
+> …we won’t come down

 **“Now dreams are coming true.”**